-You can book a tour with the Admissions Manager by email or calling 02 9393 5000.
-It is best to organise your tour a few days in advance so a current student can be arranged to take you around.
+You can book a tour with the Admissions Manager by email or calling 02 9394 5000.

 Back to Top

-Click here for the Referee Report Form in PDF format.
+Click here for the Reference Report Form in PDF format.

-The completed reports should be sent directly to the College by your referees by post, fax or scan and email.
-They should not be seen by you.
-Your application will not be considered complete until both reports have been received.
+The completed references should be sent directly to the College by your referees by post or email.
+Your application will not be considered complete until references have been received.

 Non-residents can participate in the unique on-campus experience, benefiting from small-group tutorials and academic programs and having access to the Academic Centre and other communal spaces.